How is Pain and Suffering Calculated in a Car Accident Injury Claim in Virginia?

 When you have been injured in a car accident that was caused by the negligence of another person, you can seek compensation to offset the effects of the accident.
 This includes losses that are fairly easy to quantify, such as medical expenses and lost wages.
-It also includes future anticipated needs, which are a little more challenging to calculate but still based on an economic scale.
+It also includes future anticipated needs, which are a little more challenging to calculate but are still based on an economic scale.
 Your attorney can estimate how much you might need to pay for future medical care and how much your injuries might diminish your future earning capacity, even factoring in pre-existing conditions if present.

 But how do you calculate the value of your pain, suffering, and other intangible losses?
 How do you put a price on suffering or determine the value of lost opportunities in your future?
 This is where the experience and skill of an attorney come into play.
-At Jennifer Porter Law, PLLC, our team of Northern Virginia car accident lawyers is well-versed in justifying the maximum compensation for these noneconomic losses.
+At Jennifer Porter Law, PLLC, our team of Northern Virginia car accident lawyers is well-versed in justifying the maximum compensation for these non-economic losses.
 While no amount of money can erase your pain and heartache, we can help you pursue financial recovery that provides a sense of justice and resources for the many future needs of yourself and your family.
 Contact us today at (571) 532-9070 to schedule a consultation.

 Economic vs. Non-Economic Damages in Virginia Accident Claims